Have You Been Arrested or Given a Citation for Possession of Marijuana in Georgia?

 Arrests in Georgia for possession of marijuana are a regular occurrence.
 It is generally considered a misdemeanor charge if you are found in possession of less than one ounce of marijuana and it is your first offense.
 However, if you are found in possession of more than an ounce of marijuana it is generally considered a felony charge.
 You must take this charge seriously as there is no way to remove or expunge a conviction off your record years later.
 You have to defend your case while the case is pending.

-Richard Lawson has been defending people charged with possession of marijuana for almost 20 years.
+Richard Lawson has been defending people charged with possession of marijuana for more than 25 years.
 As a former DUI and Drug Prosecutor, he has the experience and knowledge to help you get a result that limits the impact on your life today and limits the impact on your future plans.
 You must defend your future today.
 Our office has defended the rights and the criminal records of hundreds of people charged with possession of marijuana in Georgia.

 Georgia Possession of Marijuana Warning!!!